 Tucked away from the rest of Vietnam’s tourist trail, up some steep mountains and completely unlike the rest of Vietnam climatically is the beautiful Sapa area.
 Trekking in Sapa is something that features on many traveller’s Vietnam bucket lists, but still not everybody heads up this far.

-After my exceptional trekking in Sapa experience, I thought I’d share the different options for people searching for the best Sapa trekking tours and give you a guide to hiking in Sapa, including what to expect, things to do in Sapa town and what to pack.
-Think of this post as your one stop Sapa shop!
+After my exceptional trekking in Sapa experience that I had whilst backpacking Vietnam, I thought I’d share the different options for people searching for the best Sapa trekking tours and give you a guide to hiking in Sapa, including what to expect, things to do in Sapa town and what to pack.
+Think of this post as your one-stop Sapa shop!

 Getting to Sapa

-Sapa is tucked away in the far north of the country in the mountains, but it is relatively easy to reach from Hanoi.
+Sapa is tucked away in the far north of the country in the mountains, but it is relatively easy to reach from Hanoi, and many people will add it to their itineraries after spending a few days in the capital.
 If you want to travel directly to Sapa, choose between the Sapa Express – which is comfy and uses the highways, has an English speaking tour guide and even WiFi – or one of Vietnam’s famous night buses.
 The Sapa Express leaves at 7am and takes around 6 hours to reach Sapa, with a couple of bathroom stops en route.
 The night buses leave at different times throughout the night.

 You also have the option of taking the train to Lao Cai and then transferring to a bus up the mountain to Sapa.
 The train is more expensive and slower, but is a good option if you want to save money on accommodation and are happy to sleep on the train (you will have a bed).
 If you’ve got some time in Lao Cai, I recommend going to the Chinese border just to stare into the country (you’ll need a Chinese visa to actually go in) – it’s pretty cool to see.